Respite South - Disability Resources

 There are services to help if you are supporting someone with a disability.
 The following information and links may be useful.
 Please phone us on 1800 052 222 if we can help you with a resource or query.

 (Please note this information appeared in its original format on the Respite South website.
-Information will migrate to Carer South from July 2017 due to sector changes ahead of the NDIS rolling out in the southern metropolitan region).
+Information on the Respite South website moved to Carer South in July 2017 due to sector changes ahead of the NDIS rolling out in the southern metropolitan region).

 Time for a Break